IndOx Strategy Board

 Before Oxford, she was a senior lecturer at the Rhode Island School of Design (RISD).
 She has also held teaching, research, curatorial and/or management posts at institutes such as Princeton University, Brown University and the Jaipur City Palace Museum.
 She was the first Director of Princeton’s Global Programme in India.

 Ankhi Mukherjee is Professor of English and World Literatures at the University of Oxford and a Fellow of Wadham College.
 She is the author of Aesthetic Hysteria (2007) and What Is a Classic?
 Postcolonial Rewriting and Invention of the Canon (2014), which won the British Academy Rose Mary Crawshay Prize for 2015.
-Mukherjee's third monograph, Unseen City: The Psychic Lives of the Urban Poor, will be published by Cambridge University Press (2021).
-This is a work of literary and cultural criticism which examines the vexed relationship between psychoanalysis and poverty in the context of global cities in India, the US, and the UK.
+Mukherjee's third monograph, Unseen City: The Psychic Lives of the Urban Poor (Cambridge UP 2021), is a work of literary and cultural criticism which examines the vexed relationship between psychoanalysis and poverty in the context of global cities in India, the US, and the UK.
 Mukherjee has edited multi-authored volumes, including After Lacan, and published articles in peer-reviewed journals such as PMLA, MLQ, Contemporary Literature, and Criticism.
-She is co-editing (with Ato Quayson) a collaborative volume of essays titled Decolonizing the English Literary Curriculum (Cambridge UP, 2022).
+She is co-edited (with Ato Quayson) a collaborative volume of essays titled Decolonizing the English Literary Curriculum (Cambridge UP, 2022).
 Mukherjee was John Hinkley Visiting Professor at Johns Hopkins University in 2019 and a Visiting Fellow at the Australian National University.
 Her research has been supported by grants from the British Academy, the AHRC, the Wellcome Trust, and the John Fell Fund.

 Arjune Sen is Associate Professor, Nuffield Department of Clinical Neurosciences.
 He trained at the University of Oxford, studying at Corpus Christi College.
 In his first summer in Oxford he completed a placement with Professor Simon Shorvon at The Institute of Neurology which essentially initiated all that has followed.
 Having completed an intercalated degree in Physiological Science, including a dissertation with Professor Colin Blakemore, he went to clinical school in Oxford before beginning medical training initially in Oxford and then in London.